-The practice of optimizing web page content for search engines and users is known as On-page SEO or one-site SEO.
-Optimizing title tags, internal links, content, and URLs are typical on-page SEO activities, which are necessary to prepare a strong digital marketing strategy.
-This is contrasting to Off-page SEO, which focuses on optimizing signals that happen off your website, for instance, backlinks.
+The practice of optimizing web page content for search engines and users is known as On-page SEO or on-site SEO.
+Optimizing title tags, internal links, content, and URLs are typical on-page SEO activities necessary to prepare a strong digital marketing strategy.
+This contrasts with Off-page SEO, which focuses on optimizing signals that happen off your website, for instance, backlinks.
 This blog by RecurPost, a social media scheduler, will guide you through all the best tips to boost traffic with on-page SEO.

 Why is on-page SEO important?

-On-page SEO lets search engines evaluate your website and the content related to it so that they can determine whether a searcher’s query is important to your site.
-Google is continuously improving the algorithm so that it can properly interpret the searcher’s purpose and produce search results that match the user’s needs.
-With the ever-changing Google algorithm, you also need to keep your website updated.
+On-page SEO lets search engines evaluate your website and its content so that they can determine whether a searcher’s query is important to your site.
+Google continuously improves the algorithm to properly interpret the searcher’s purpose and produce search results that match the user’s needs.
+With the ever-changing Google algorithm, you must keep your website updated.

-Google’s own ‘how search works’ report states that “The most basic signal that information is relevant is when a webpage consists of the same keywords as a search query.”
+Google’s own ‘how search works’ report states, “The most basic signal that information is relevant is when a webpage consists of the same keywords as a search query.”

-An analysis of 11 million search results clears that there is a connection between keyword-rich title tags and good rankings.
-Search for any competitive keyword and you’ll find that the top-ranking pages have the exact keyword in their title.
+An analysis of 11 million search results reveals a connection between keyword-rich title tags and good rankings.
+Search for any competitive keyword, and you’ll find that the top-ranking pages have the exact keyword in their title.

 Now, let’s see what you need to do in order to optimize your content for on-page SEO.